 A woman who has had five or more previous pregnancies is more susceptible to abnormally quick labor and accompanying excessive blood loss during future labors.

 Complications arise in multiple birth pregnancies because more than one baby is growing in the womb.
 Because of the limited amount of space and the additional strain multiple fetuses put on a woman, these babies are more likely to arrive prematurely.
-All pregnancy complications, such as high blood pressure and diabetes, are more common in multiple pregnancies.
+Many pregnancy complications, like high blood pressure and diabetes, are more common in multiple pregnancies.

 If a woman has had complications in a previous pregnancy, she may be more likely to have the same complication in subsequent pregnancies.